joshcanhelp/proper-contact-form/readme.txt

 7. To add this form to any page or post, just copy/paste or type "[proper_contact_form]" into the page or post content and save.
 The form should appear on that page

 == Changelog ==

+= 0.9.5 =
+* Added text fields for error messages and submit button
+* Added a setting to use HTML5 validation
+* Changed to use custom label fields for email notification
+* Changed to use the "Text to show when form is submitted..." text for the confirmation email subject
+* Changed the email notification format slightly
+* Setting better default text and information throughout
+* Fixed the missing error formatting for the phone number field

 = 0.9.3 =
 * Fixed name requirement issue